knotinvariant26/knot-rare-event-benchmark/README.md

 Ties are broken deterministically by stable sorting.
 This ensures that all methods are compared using identical tail sizes.

 For the paper test split:

 ```text
 N_test = 30,711
 tau = 0.95 -> tail size = 1,536
 tau = 0.99 -> tail size = 308
 ```

+---

-### Main expected results
+## Main expected results

-Approximate values from the paper:
+Approximate values from the paper are reported below.
+Small numerical differences may occur across software versions, but the fixed split and stored score files should reproduce the reported tables.

 ### Bulk signature accessibility